 Meaning

-The message behind “Those who made and endorsed our Constitution knew man’s nature, and it is to their ideas, rather than to the temptations of utopia, that we must ask that our judges adhere.” revolves around life.
-It suggests that every moment carries its own meaning, making it relatable to many people's experiences.
+In the quote “Those who made and endorsed our Constitution knew man’s nature, and it is to their ideas, rather than to the temptations of utopia, that we must ask that our judges adhere.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.

 Theme